The Bachelorette Stars: Ranked By Relationship Length!

 Meredith Phillips

 Meredith Phillips, the second Bachelorette, chose Ian McKee as her groom.
-The two broke up just over a year later, with little fanfare.
+The two broke things off less than a year later, with little fanfare.

 9.